 Smoking possibly reduces the efficacy of hydroxychloroquine, although studies have not usually confirmed this clinical impression.

-45% binds to plasma proteins that are deposited in tissues such as the liver, spleen, kidney and lung.
-There is a particularly high affinity for melanin containing cells such as in the skin and retina.
+Hydroxychloroquine is rapidly absorbed from the gastrointestinal tract, and steady-state concentrations are reached after 4–6 weeks; 45% of hydroxychloroquine binds to plasma proteins that are deposited in tissues such as the liver, spleen, kidney, and lung.
+There is an unusually high affinity for melanin-containing cells (eg, in the skin and retina).
 Deposits in these cells can lead to cutaneous pigmentation and possibly retinal toxicity.

-Hydroxychloroquine breaks down into two pharmacologically active metabolites — desethylhydroxychloroquine and desethylchloroquine.
+Hydroxychloroquine breaks down into two pharmacologically active metabolites — desethyl-hydroxychloroquine and desethyl-chloroquine.

 After a single dose, hydroxychloroquine is excreted mainly in the faeces, and only 20% is excreted unchanged in the urine.
 Dose adjustment is therefore only required in patients with severe renal impairment.